-Figure shows a typical installation package for an application and its help files.
+Figure 13-1 on page 247 shows a typical installation package for an application and its help files.
 Help files are grouped in a separate help subdirectory which contains a default language directory (C is the default).
 The run-time help file, family file, and graphics files are located in this directory.